 If it is not commercial use and you look for a free license, the only option is Personal Use.
 Unless you are a teacher or a student, then you have Education which is more comprehensive.

 In my case, I use a commercial license that I purchased during the October 2019 license changes, benefiting from a campaign offering discount for life.
-My case is clear because I provide 3D modeling services and I also receive CAD format files to 3D print, in addition to the Fusion 360 online courses I provide.
+My case is clear because I was providing 3D modeling services and I also receive CAD format files to 3D print, in addition to the Fusion 360 online courses I provide.
 In addition I use Fusion 360 to design customized objects and program my CNC router to fulfill woodwork requests that we get through Artecitos online shop.

 How to download Fusion 360

 In Spain it’s a bit tricky because if you go to the Spanish page it only shows the commercial version.
-The easiest way is to search in google for “fusion 360 free trial” and the first result will bring you to the page where you choose the license you want.
+The easiest way is to search in google for “fusion 360 personal” and the first result will bring you to the page where you choose the license you want.
 It’s this download page anyway, but if for any reason the page changes remember to use the search to find the new one.

 Once you click on the license you want, it’s just a question of signing up with an email and follow the usual sign-up steps.
 After that software will download.
 Have in mind it is only available for Windows and Mac.